microsoft/subseasonal_data/README.md

 data_loaders.load_combined_data("all_data", "us_tmp2m", "34w")
 ```

-See the `Usage Examples.ipynb` notebook for an example on how to retrieve historical temperature data using the `subseasonal_data` package.
+See the [Examples.ipynb](examples/Examples.ipynb) notebook for an example on how to retrieve historical temperature data using the `subseasonal_data` package.

 ![Usage Example](usage_example.gif)